msidhartha10/Wing_Aero_Structural_Model/README.md

 | `Plots_Aero_coeff`           | Helper for visualizing aerodynamic performance       | Data structures from `aerodynamic_coeff`                                           | Figures: CL–α, CD–CL, L/D–α curves |

 ---
+The function [`sec_lift_pressure.m`](Function/sec_lift_pressure.m) generates spanwise sectional lift and pressure distributions section wise produces both numerical tables and visualizations which can be fitted into Static Structural to see the deflection and match with the value from beam deflection theory.

+---

 ## Key Equations